 Art Deco is a style that emerged in 1925, a result of exhibits at the World's Fair held in Paris, France.
 The term Art Deco is a shortened form of the event's name: Exposition Internationale des Arts Décoratifs et Industriels Modernes (International Exposition of Modern Industrial and Decorative Arts).

-There are certain design elements that are consistent throughout period pieces, making it easy to identify cars, fashions, and even buildings.
+Certain design elements are consistent throughout period pieces, making it easy to identify cars, fashions, and even buildings.
 Authentic jewelry from this period was made between 1920 and 1935 and has at least one, sometimes all, of the following traits listed below.
-The jewelry styles remained popular through the late 1930's and have since reemerged as one of the most popular antique jewelry styles.
+The jewelry styles remained popular through the late 1930s and have since reemerged as one of the most popular antique jewelry styles.

 01 of 05